State of Technology - California Industry Forum 2026 Banner

 Grand Ballroom

 Generative AI is creating new opportunities for government agencies and departments to modernize operations, streamline administrative work, improve workforce productivity, and enhance public service delivery.
-This session explores how organizations are evaluating and leveraging Generative AI to support enterprise operations, knowledge sharing, communications, project delivery, and decision-making.
+This session explores how organizations are evaluating and leveraging generative AI to support enterprise operations, knowledge sharing, communications, project delivery, and decision-making.

 The discussion will highlight practical public-sector use cases that can help agencies reduce manual effort, improve access to information, accelerate business processes, and enable employees to focus on higher-value work while maintaining responsible governance, security, and human oversight.